timvisee/pixelpwnr-server/README.md

 ```
 ## The binary PX command

 This implementation adds a new command to the protocol.

-It is enabled if the `--binary` flag is passed to `pixelflut-server` when
-running the exectuable.
+This type of command is enabled by default, but can be disabled by passing the `--no-binary` flag to `pixelflut-server` when running the exectuable.

 The command is laid out as follows: